wademauger/wademauger.github.io/_posts/2016-03-23-The-Design-Goals-of-JavaScript.md

 what to do here".
 Sure, most languages have some implicit "gotchas" somewhere along the way, but trying to remember how things get coerced can be tedious at first, and in my experience, using coersions never stops feeling hacky.
-More often than not, it's something you try to avoid using, and leads to cryptic behavior and errors.
+More often than not, it's something you try to avoid using, and leads to cryptic behavior and errors when you accidentally do use it.

 # Where's the line between speed and tolerance?